 - Nova Scotia – Health Data Nova Scotia (HDNS)

 - Prince Edward Island - Centre for Health and Community Research, University of PEI

 - Newfoundland & Labrador – Newfoundland & Labrador Centre for Health Information

 - Northwest Territories – NWT SPOR SUPPORT Unit

 - Canadian Institute for Health Information (CIHI)

-The CDP centralizes and receives data requests.
+No. The CDP centralizes and facilitates data requests from researchers.
 Data are never sold, exchanged, transferred, or otherwise shared with the CDP.
 The CDP never has access to the data.

 You can also contact your primary care provider or the hospital where you receive healthcare services.
 They may be able to provide information about your health data.

 Each data centre has stringent policies and requirements with regards to maintaining the confidentiality and security of data, including physical security controls, secure data facilities and data encryption.
 Data centres must comply with provincial and federal privacy legislation.
 Researchers enter into agreements with data centres and commit to the appropriate use and safeguarding of the data, which are already de-identified before the data centre makes them available to the researcher.